clusterpedia-io/website/content/en/docs/concepts/cluster-sync-resources.md

         - pods
         - configmaps
 ```

-In the above example, clusterpedia synchronizes the pods and configmaps resources, and all resources under the apps group in the *demo1* cluster.
+In the above example, Clusterpedia will synchronize pods, configmaps, and all resources under the apps group in the *demo1* cluster.